Village Special Recycling Programs

 - Compact Fluorescent (CFL) bulbs

-- Cell Phones - remove cases and batteries
+- Cell Phones - remove from case and wipe any personal data

 - Empty Ink Jet Cartridges - remove from packaging